ronilaukkarinen/sublime-settings/README.md

 ### Font choices for code

 Bolded have been in use for me personally.
+Use [s9w's tool](http://s9w.github.io/font_compare/) for comparing fonts.

 - [Courier Prime](https://quoteunquoteapps.com/courierprime/)
 - [Courier Primal](https://github.com/localredhead/courier-primal)